Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Having said all that, I hope it makes a little more sense why I get so upset about copyright infringement.
 I work hard to be able to do all of this - not just to capture the images themselves, but also 'behind the scenes' at my main career.
 A lifestyle that even allows for the pursuit of these photography goals *at all* requires work far beyond going out and shoot the images!
 I have to arrange my life and career to be able to do all of this.
 If less people stole my images, I'd have less hours to put in dealing with issuing takedowns and searching for stolen copies.
 If just a few of those infringers would instead pay me a fair price for the image they used (and most of them certainly can afford it), I wouldn't have to put in as many of those afternoon/evening work hours in.
 It's really infuriating to see someone benefit from my images and not give me anything in return, all while I'm here burning the candle at both ends to make it all happen.
 Anyway, that's enough of that, as I know some are tired of hearing me rant about copyright issues.

 So, on to some weather and travel topics.
 I am watching a potential severe weather day in the Midwest that models show for Wednesday or Thursday of next week as an upper trough swings through.
-Any time we get more than 20 knots of flow over half-decent instability here in the Midwest, it's a chase day - particularly in the cooler season months when lapse rates are typically better (thanks to cooler air aloft).
+Any time we get more than 20 knots of flow over half-decent instability here in the Midwest, it's an storm observation day - particularly in the cooler season months when lapse rates are typically better (thanks to cooler air aloft).
 This event is still too far out to nail down, but it's worthy of eagerly checking each new model run.

 One of my current on-site contract jobs has been in West Virginia.
 This might allow for some decent fall foliage runs in the mountains, as well as some icy road coverage at my former locations.
 So far, the weather in both WV and STL has been quiet, and I've not had time available for any photo excursions - so forgive the lack of any images in this post.
 There just hasn't been anything interesting lately that I've had any time to shoot.